Examine different types of data

 A computer must store and process all the data we use for machine learning.
 While we can write almost any data on a piece of paper with a pencil, computers store information as series of 0's and 1's.
 This places restrictions on the way we use information.

-Datatype refers to the type of data that a computer store.
+Datatype refers to the type of data that a computer stores.
 Datatypes generally have these categories:

-• floating-point numbers: numbers with decimal places: for example, 2.43
+• Floating-point numbers: numbers with decimal places like 2.43.

 The exact terms and implementation for these concepts vary from language to language, but they all operate in similar ways across all computer languages.

 Sometimes, two different datatypes offer equivalent functionality.
-For example, computers can handle true/false values as Booleans (true or false), strings (‘y’, or ‘n’), integers (0 or 1) or even floating-point numbers (0.0 or 1.0).
+For example, computers can handle true/false values as booleans (true or false), strings (y or n), integers (0 or 1), or floating-point numbers (0.0 or 1.0).

 Derived datatypes

-As we use technology, we encounter many more basic, 'primitive' datatypes beyond the above list.
+As we use technology, we encounter many more basic and primitive datatypes beyond the above list.
 Computers can store dates, images, 3D models, and so on.
 We refer to these as derived datatypes.
 We start with one or more primitive datatypes to construct a derived datatype.

-Often, in machine learning, it helps to convert derived types into simpler representations.
-For example, we can store a defined date value (for example, 1st January, 2017) as an integer or floating point number: 20170101.
+Often in machine learning, it helps to convert derived types into simpler representations.
+For example, we can store a defined date value like 1st January, 2017 as an integer or floating point number such as 20170101.
 Integer or floating point numbers make the calculations behind our models easier.

 Too many choices?